cp-algorithms/cp-algorithms/src/linear_algebra/linear-system-gauss.md

 * It is possible to exchange two equations
 * Any equation can be replaced by a linear combination of the that row (with non-zero coefficient), and some other rows (with arbitrary coefficients).

-In the first step, Gaus-Jordan algorithm divides the first row by $a_{11}$.
+In the first step, Gauss-Jordan algorithm divides the first row by $a_{11}$.
 Then, the algorithm adds the first row to the remaining rows such that the coefficients in the first column becomes all zeros.
 To achieve this, on the i-th row, we must add the first row multiplied by $- a_{i1}$.
 Note that, this operation must also be performed on vector $b$.
 In a sense, it behaves as if vector $b$ was the $m+1$-th column of matrix $A$.

-As a reult, after the first step, the first column of matrix $A$ will consists of $1$ on the first row, and $0$ in other rows.
+As a result, after the first step, the first column of matrix $A$ will consists of $1$ on the first row, and $0$ in other rows.

 Similarly, we perform the second step of the algorithm, where we consider the second column of second row.
 First, the row is divided by $a_{22}$, then it is subtracted from other rows so that all the second column becomes $0$ (except for the second row).